Glass Garden Totems

 - Use denture cleaning tabs for hard to clean vases (1-4 tabs per vase usually works).
 I get mine at the dollar store for $2.oo for a box of 40 tabs.

 - Use a 100% clear silicone glue or Lexel adhesive for best results.
 Make sure the adhesive you use is weather resistant.
 I think Lexel is the best for this project though it takes up to 30 days to cure completely.
 I get a lot of questions about glue.
 These two are the only ones I use.
 I've never tried E6000 for totems, although I have used it for other projects.
-You can read thru the comments to see what other people are saying.
 Some people like E6000 and some have had their totems fall apart.
-I suggest you stick with 100% clear silicone or try to find Lexel if you don't mind waiting for it to cure.
+I suggest you stick with 100% clear silicone or try to find Lexel if you don't mind waiting for it to cure for 30 days.
+You also want to use fresh glues, adhesives, and sealants.
+A tube that is open and has been sitting in your craft room for a couple of years will likely fail.
+Check the expiration dates on the tubes and use them up within a couple of months.

-- Glue up pieces in sections, letting each section cure before putting them all together as one piece.
+- Glue up pieces in sections, letting each section dry for a week or two before putting them all together as one piece.
 Try gluing the pieces during low humidity or indoors to reduce condensation problems later.

 - Display your totems in shade or partial shade to help reduce the chance of condensation.